Vítor Baía: Porto return

 At the start of 2005–06, under Dutch coach Co Adriaanse, Baía initially started the season but lost his status midway through it, being replaced by Brazilian Helton.
-Although he was a part of the squad that won Porto's second league in a row the following season the player, in the last year of his contract, made only one league start, on the final league matchday, a 4–1 home win against C.D.
-Aves which would be his 700th official appearance; upon retiring at nearly 38, on 14 June 2007, he became director of public relations with his main club, leaving the post in late July 2010.
+Although he was a part of the squad that won Porto's second league in a row the following season the player, in the last year of his contract, made only one league start, on the final league matchday, a 4–1 home win against Aves which would be his 700th official appearance; upon retiring at nearly 38, on 14 June 2007, he became director of public relations with his main club, leaving the post in late July 2010.
 He and Italian Stefano Tacconi are the only goalkeepers in history to have won the three main UEFA club competitions.

 International career

 Baía made his Portugal senior debut on 19 December 1990 in a 1–0 friendly win over the United States, at the age of 21.
 He went on to make 80 appearances for the national team until 2002, playing all the games at UEFA Euro 1996 and 2000 (except one in the latter, as they were already qualified) and in the 2002 FIFA World Cup.
 In Euro 2000, he stopped Arif Erdem's penalty in the 2–0 defeat of Turkey in the quarter-finals.

 After the failure in the 2002 World Cup, coach António Oliveira was sacked when he refused to quit.
 Luiz Felipe Scolari was hired as his replacement and Baía, a stalwart for the past ten years with a record of caps in his position, was ditched.